LoopKit/looptips/docs/data/tidepool.md

 There are two distinct viewing options for your Tidepool data, and they are not identical.
 You can either view your data:

 1. Using a desktop computer using the Chrome browser and logging into your Tidepool account, or
-2. Using your Tidepool Mobile app and associated notes.
+2. Using your Tidepool Mobile app **AND** associated notes.

 !!!info ""
     Currently, only the Chrome desktop browser is compatible with Tidepool.
 You will not be able to use Safari or other browsers to view the data, nor will you be able to use Chrome application on a phone.
 If you want to see your data on a computer, you need to use the Chrome browser.
 If you want to see your data on your phone, you must use the Tidepool Mobile app **<i>and</i>** use an associated note to view the data surrounding the note's time frame.
 Mobile data viewing is not a live stream, but rather available as "bookmarked" time periods anchored by notes.

 ### What Loop data will you see in desktop Chrome?
-You will see your Loop's temporary basals, Dexcom CGM readings, boluses, notes, and various metrics about your data distribution.
+You will see your Loop's temporary basals, CGM readings, boluses, notes, and various metrics about your data distribution.
 If you separately load your blood glucose meter or any other supported device to Tidepool, those will also overlay.
-See discussion below about what’s missing for Loop users and still being developed (hint…carbs aren’t showing yet).
+See discussion below about what’s missing for Loop users and still being developed (hint…carbohydrates aren’t showing yet).

 <p align="center">
 <img src="../img/loop_in_tidepool.png" width="750">